TUM-I5/MolSim/submission/README.md

 ### Task 3 Simulation of a falling drop - Liquid
 - the `Checkpointer` is a seperate component, that serializes all the particles that are currently in our `CellContainer` and prints them into a file.
 For every particle, the respective sigma and epsilon is stored as well.
 A file of this format can be deserialized into a list of (particle,sigma,epsilon) tuples and these can be added into a `CellContainer`
 - when running the simulation of the falling drop with the given parameters and an equlibrated fluid at the bottom, we get the following  simulation.
-The color shows the size of velocitiy that particles have.
+The color shows the amount of velocitiy that particles have.

 https://github.com/Grazvy/PSEMolDyn_GroupB/assets/101070208/2c07ac5f-6ec8-4850-83f6-b1184dc499c5

-the same simulation with arrows, which have corresponding size and direction to the velocity of the particles
+the same simulation with arrows, which have corresponding amount and direction to the velocity of the particles

 https://github.com/Grazvy/PSEMolDyn_GroupB/assets/101070208/c331437e-ccae-4806-b990-a1dab352802c